Xeneht/Bodycam-Internal/README.md

 - Inject the Dumper-7.dll into the game process "Bodycam-Win64-Shipping.exe"
 - Go to the dumper output directory, it should be "C:\Dumper-7" and open the dump folder
 - Drop the entire CppSDK folder content into the "Bodycam Internal" project folder replacing all files
-- Open the project and build it on Release, fix crashes debugging the game
+- Open the project and build it on Release, remove all lines that cause compilation errors, and rebuild.
 > [!NOTE]
 > You must have Microsoft DirectX SDK, download it [here](https://www.microsoft.com/download/details.aspx?id=6812)